The following sections will detail the steps you need to take in order to become a professional painter.

 You want to do something yourself and feel like it was worth all the effort: There is no greater feeling than taking something from an idea in your head and making it into a reality.
 There can be so many steps between where you start at and where you finish, but if you can see it through all the way to the end then you know that you made something.

-Is it worth to start painting business?
+Is painting a profitable business?